Joshimello/NTHUCoursel/README.md

 course selection preview

 ## Why
 TLDR nthu couse selection page is shit
+and i want a sexy looking course selection page
+i think i can work on this on the next few years...
+if i dont fail heh...

 ## Used
 vite